Daniel Newton (cricketer)

 Daniel Charles Alexander Newton (born 14 December 1990) is an English cricketer.
 Newton is a right-handed batsman who bowls right-arm medium pace.
-He was born in Westminster, London and educated at Kings School, Wimbledon.
+He was born in Westminster, London and educated at King's College School, Wimbledon.

-While studying for his degree in Geography at Durham University, Newton made his first-class debut for Durham MCCU against Nottinghamshire in 2010.
+While studying for his degree in geography at Durham University, Newton made his first-class debut for Durham MCCU against Nottinghamshire in 2010.
 In his only first-class match, he batted once and was dismissed for a duck by Ryan Sidebottom.